thebioengineer/conference_planner/00-ConferenceCheckList.md

 ## Location

 It may seem a little counter-intuitive to be listing this to do item so low, but in reality, most of what has been listed can all be done in parallel with this.
 Key thing with finding a location is to make sure it has the space needed based on your schedule and estimated total attendees.
 Next, figuring out what will need to be done yourself vs what the venue takes care of is important.
-For example, catering, room set up, parking, signage.
+For example, catering, room set up, parking, sign-age.
 These will lead you down additional checklist items if the location does not offer these services.
 Also know that quotes are negotiable.

 - [ ] Scope out potential locations
 - [ ] Get quotes from locations